Stone Duality for Monads: The Localic Behaviour Category

 \begin{definition} (Topological behaviour category) Let $T$ be a monad.
 The \emph{operational topology} on $\bb{B}_1T$ is generated by subbasic opens of the form $[m|b] := \set{[m]_\beta | \beta \in [b]}$.
 Taking $\bb{B}_0T$ and $\bb{B}_1T$ with their operational topologies makes the structure maps of the behaviour category continuous, yielding the \emph{topological behaviour category} $\bb{B}T$. \end{definition}

-While example \ref{ex:locale-of-injective-state} shows that we need the full force of the localic behaviour category for infinitary monads, for finitary monads it suffices to consider the topological behaviour category because the involved locales $\nm{LB}_0T$ and $\nm{LB}_1T$ are spatial, which we shall now prove.
-The spatiality of $\nm{LB}_0T$ is easily seen from the definition.
-The finitariness of $T$ means that axiom \eqref{eqn:LB-bind} of definition \ref{defn:behaviour-locale} can be expressed by a finite join, and so the axioms generate a distributive lattice---in fact a Boolean algebra $\nm{BB}_0T$---from which the frame $\cal{O}\nm{LB}_0T$ is freely generated.
-Locales freely generated from a distributive lattice in this way are well-known to be spatial \cite[II 3.4]{Johnstone1982-ei}, and in this case the space $\bb{B}_0T$ corresponds to the Stone dual of $\nm{BB}_0T$.

-As for $\nm{LB}_1T$, it is spatial because $\nm{LB}_1T$ is determined by a sheaf $F_T$ over a spatial locale $\nm{LB}_0T$, and sheaves only depend on the lattice of opens of its base space.
-More precisely, we observe that the source map $\sigma \colon \bb{B}_1T \to \bb{B}_0T$ of the topological behaviour category is also a local homeomorphism, and it has the same sections as the (source map of the) localic behaviour category, and is thus the same sheaf.
+We have also shown that for finitary monads $T$, $\nm{LB}_0T$ is spatial and hence corresponds to $\bb{B}_0T$.
+We ought to now establish also the spatiality of $\nm{LB}_1T$, in order to conclude that it suffices to consider the topological behaviour category in the finitary monad case.
+Now, essentially $\nm{LB}_1T$ is spatial because it is determined by a sheaf $F_T$ over a spatial locale $\nm{LB}_0T$, and sheaves only depend on the lattice of opens of its base space.
+More precisely, we observe in the following lemma that the source map $\sigma \colon \bb{B}_1T \to \bb{B}_0T$ of the topological behaviour category is also a local homeomorphism, and it has the same sections as the (source map of the) localic behaviour category, and is thus the same sheaf.